mdjmplugin/mobile-dj-manager/readme.txt

 **Bug**: 'Disable the visual editor when writing' breaks editor on communications screen (Reported by rikkilake)

+**Cleanup**: Remove 'qtip' and 'popover' libraries from plugin as these are not used

 = 1.5.7 =

 **Monday, 25th June 2018**